John Ruiz: Second reign as WBA heavyweight champion

 On April 30, 2005, Ruiz lost the title to James "Lights Out" Toney in Madison Square Garden by unanimous decision, marking the second time that Ruiz had lost to a former middleweight champion.
+Frustrated by years of criticism from the boxing press and fans, he retired upon his second loss of the WBA title on April 30, 2005 (to James "Lights-Out" Toney).

 However, after Toney failed the post-match drug test (for stanozolol, an anabolic steroid), the New York Athletic Commission suspended him from boxing in the United States for 90 days, and fined him $10,000 (U.S.).
 The WBA banned the aging (then 36 years old) Toney from fighting for its heavyweight title for the next two years.
-This resulted in Toney's win being changed to a "no contest"—basically, a nullification.
-Ruiz came out of retirement before it was found out that Toney would be suspended and he would be reinstated as champion.
+This resulted in Toney's win being changed to a "no contest"—basically, a nullification which also reinstated Ruiz as champion.
+Ruiz came out of retirement after just ten days of his initial announcement, before it was found out that Toney would be suspended and he would be reinstated as champion.
+Ruiz then filed a lawsuit against Toney, claiming that he had damaged Ruiz's boxing career (due to Toney's use of illegal steroids before their bout).

 Controversial loss to Valuev

 On December 17, 2005, Ruiz lost the WBA Championship in Berlin to 7 ft. tall, 324-lb.
 Russian Nikolai Valuev.
 The official outcome was a majority decision (scored 114–116, 113–116, and 114–114), but it was also a controversial one.
 Ruiz was convinced that his jab/combination-punch technique had given him a clear victory.
 He demanded that his promoter, Don King, set up an immediate re-match with the now-first-ever Russian world heavyweight champion.
 Ruiz's long-time manager, Norman Stone, declared that they would also formally petition the WBA: after all, the 10,000 German spectators booed when the decision was announced.
 Ruiz's camp claimed that the Germans booed because they too felt that the outcome was unjust.
 Wilfried Sauerland, the manager who rescued Valuev's career from obscurity two years earlier, angrily countered that the fans had booed because Stone's in-ring behavior had agitated them.

 In September 2006 Ruiz announced that he would be managed by Sauerland.
 His former manager Norman Stone retired on December 22, 2005, stating that the decision in the loss to Valuev was the last straw, and he would continue to support Ruiz from retirement.